 Richard Reynolds was martyred at Tyburn on 4th May 1535, now his feast day, for refusing the Oath of Supremacy to King Henry VIII of England.
 He was canonised by Pope Paul VI in 1970, among the Forty Martyrs of England and Wales.

 The painting (above) was specially commissioned by the Chairman of the Governing Body, Andrew Cole, for the Official Opening of St Richard Reynolds Catholic College on 19th September 2013.
 The artist is Jared Gilbey.
 St Richard Reynolds is shown wearing the habit of the Order of the Most Holy Saviour, he holds the book of Psalms in his left hand and a palm reed in his right hand, a symbol of his martyrdom.
-To his right are the Carthusian priors and Blessed John Hailes, behind them is the Tyburn Tree; to his left, Queen Birgitta of Sweden (St Birgitta of Sweden) who founded the Order.
+To his right are the Carthusian priors and Blessed John Hailes, behind them is the Tyburn Tree; to his left is St Birgitta of Sweden who founded the Order.
 Also shown are Syon Abbey and The Tower of London.
 In a scroll above his head is a verse from Psalm 27 which Richard Reynolds quoted in his trial, Credo videre bona domini in terra viventium (I believe to see the good things of the Lord).

 The College Motto

 VIDETE BONA DOMINI - See the good things of the Lord